 The Los Angeles International Airport has nine passenger terminals arranged in a horseshoe shape, as you can see in the LAX Terminal Map below.
 The terminals are named Terminals 1, 2, 3, 4, 5, 6, 7, 8, and the Tom Bradley International Terminal (TBIT, also Terminal B).
 Passengers can move between these terminals using shuttles or various inter-terminal connections.

 For travellers planning to drive to LAX Airport, the Central Terminal Area (CTA) has eight parking structures that are conveniently located within walking distance to the terminals.
 However, convenient parking comes at a high price.

 For more affordable parking, there are also several off-site parking options that offer covered spaces, secure parking, and free shuttle service to the curbside of each terminal.

 The LAX terminal parking garages do not accept reservations, so be sure to arrive with plenty of time to look for an open spot.
-Alternatively, it’s possible to book off-site parking online, so you can secure your LAX parking spot before you even leave home.
+Alternatively, you can find off-site parking online, so you can secure your LAX parking spot before you even leave home.